Our verdict

 Who should NOT buy

-If your typical workout involves lots of heavy lifting or demanding WODs, the Altra We use an average of four tests.
-The video shows one of those tests may not offer enough stability and support.
+If your typical workout involves lots of heavy lifting or demanding WODs, the There is not much support around the ankle either, so dont expect a firm foothold may not offer enough stability and support.
 We recommend turning to the trusted Nike Metcon 9 instead.

-And if you do want a minimalist training shoe but don't need as much toebox space, consider the Not for casual wear/outdoor use.
+And if you do want a minimalist training shoe but don't need as much toebox space, consider the New Balance Minimus TR.

 Breathability

-We weren't worried about breaking some sweat in the Altra We use an average of four tests.
-The video shows one of those tests.
+We weren't worried about breaking some sweat in the There is not much support around the ankle either, so dont expect a firm foothold.
 The shoe's mesh upper stayed wonderfully ventilated the entire workout, letting the air in and out of the shoe.

 Our personal experience was also backed up by a smoke-pumping machine test.
 The smoke effortlessly passed through the fabric in the toebox and other parts of the shoe.